colgate-cosc480ds/lab1/setup.md

 	$ vagrant up

+If you get an error -- something about a "Vagrant environment or target machine" being required, make sure that the downloaded Vagrantfile is named `Vagrantfile` and not `Vagrantfile.txt`.
+If it is not, here's an easy fix:

+	$ mv Vagrantfile.txt Vagrantfile
+	$ vagrant up

 This may take a while, especially the first time that it is run.
 Once this command completes, there is a virtual machine running on your computer.
 We will use the terminology *host* to refer to your computer and *guest* to refer to the VM that is being run on the host.

 Now ssh into the vagrant virtual machine.